Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Related Work

 \end{problem}

-This formulation can clearly identify a collapsed system (infeasible) from a feasible one.
+This formulation can clearly identify a collapsed (i.e., infeasible) system from a feasible one.
 Besides, convergence with nonzero $\bm{n}$ vector denotes an infeasible system with severity of power flow deficiency quantified by the magnitude of $\bm{n}$.